Comprehensive hearing solutions

 Hearing loss often happens gradually.
 Common signs include struggling to hear conversations, especially in noise, or needing to turn the volume up.
 A hearing test is the best way to know for sure.

-CAP refers to how the brain understands sounds, not how the ears hear them.
-People with CAP may hear sounds clearly but struggle to process speech, especially in busy environments.
+Central Auditory Processing refers to how the brain understands sounds, not how the ears hear them.
+People with auditory processing disorders may detect sounds clearly but struggle to process speech, especially in noisy environments.

 Most people take a few weeks to a few months to fully adjust.
 Your brain needs time to relearn sounds, and follow-up adjustments help make the process easier.